-Currently, you can buy tax lien certificates in the following states:
+Currently, tax lien certificates are sold in the following states:

-When you buy tax lien certificates you are helping cities and communities.
-The money you pay to purchase these tax lien certificates generates the much needed revenue cities and communities need to pay for essential services.
+The sale of tax lien certificates helps cities and communities.
+The funds collected from the sale of these tax lien certificates generates the much needed revenue cities and communities need to pay for essential services.

 Investors buy tax lien certificates at delinquent property tax sale auctions.
 A tax lien certificate transfers all the rights that come with being the owner of the real estate tax lien from the government to the investor.